-Now that rabid Marvel fans have finally gotten a few tantalizing looks at the forthcoming third Avengers film Infinity War, we can start looking ahead to what will happen after Avengers 4.
+Now that Avengers: Infinity War and Avengers: Endgame have concluded the saga of the infinity stones, it's time to start theorizing what will happen after Avengers 4.
 After all, the only thing more fun than actually watching a Marvel movie is hotly debating Marvel Cinematic Universe fan theories with like-minded nerds online - which we unashamedly do time after time.

-Marvel has long teased Avengers 4 will conclude Phase 3 of the MCU (which was kicked off by Captain America: Civil War).
-According to the evil mastermind behind Marvel films, Kevin Feige (the president of Marvel Studios), Phase 4 will be the start of something new entirely.
+Serving as a sort of epilogue to the 22 films that preceded it, Spider-Man: Far From Home officially concluded Phase 3 of the MCU (which was kicked off by Captain America: Civil War).
+According to the mastermind behind Marvel films, Kevin Feige (the president of Marvel Studios), Phase 4 will be the start of something new entirely.
 But what the heck does that even mean?
-Will Thanos destroy the entire universe?
-Will we suddenly care about Hawkeye?
-Will Avengers 4 ticket sales empty the US treasury?
-The questions are endless.

 That's why it would make perfect sense to do what the comics do and kill Hawkeye.
 Not forever, of course, but just long enough that Scarlet Witch can resurrect him as Ronin - a martial arts expert and one of the Marvel comics' greatest fighters.
 There have already been a few leaked set photos that appear to depict Hawkeye in a very "Ronin-esque" outfit.
 The beginning of Phase 4 sounds like the perfect time to take a boring character and turn him into something awesome.

 Update: While Clint Barton did become Ronin in Avengers: Endgame, no trip to the afterlife was required.
 He's expected to pass the torch to the next generation in his Disney+ Hawkeye series.

 voting closed at #2Do you think this will happen?